Theatre, Dance, and Motion Pictures

 Musical Theatre Package

 - This intensive schedule is designed for the student who wants to work on all disciplines of musical theatre performance.
-It includes twice weekly groups classes in acting elements, Broadway jazz dance, and tap dance, and weekly half-hour private lessons in voice.
+It includes weekly group classes in acting elements, Broadway jazz dance, and tap dance, and weekly half-hour private lessons in voice.

 Faculty & Staff